amitjohney/sylvatest/README.md

       wait: true
 ```

 - The second section contains "high level" values that are meant to be used in [goTpl expressions](https://helm.sh/docs/chart_template_guide/function_list/).
-For example, the capo controller unit defined above will occur if the user also provides following values to the chart (as `.Values.cluster.capi_providers.infra_provider` will be equal to `capo` ):
+For example, the capo controller unit defined above will occur if the user also provides following values to the chart (i.e.  `.Values.cluster.capi_providers.infra_provider` will be equal to `capo` ):

 ```yaml
 ### User values ###